LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png%%

 Once the finished documentation has been generated from static (+html) files, it is stored in the project repository.
-Another publication option is to host the documentation via online services such as `ReadTheDocs`[@ReadTheDocs], where users can make documentation for typical software projects available to others.
+Another publication option is to host the documentation via online services such as `ReadTheDocs`  [@ReadTheDocs], where users can make documentation for typical software projects available to others.

-The documentation has also been uploaded for `ReadTheDocs`[@MagneticReadoutProcessingReadTheDocs] and linked in the repository and on the overview page \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} on `PyPi`.
+The documentation has also been uploaded to `ReadTheDocs` [@MagneticReadoutProcessingReadTheDocs] and linked in the repository and on the overview page \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} on `PyPi`.

-The process of creating and publishing the documentation has been automated using `GitHub Actions`[@GithubActions], so that it is always automatically kept up to date with new features.
+The process of creating and publishing the documentation has been automated using `GitHub Actions`, so that it is always automatically kept up to date with new features.